NinaSeemann/DHd202-BoA/README.md

 1c: File structure
 --------------------

-There have been some minor changes over the years.
+There have been some changes over the years.
 The final file structure should look like this:

 * config (folder)
   * config.sh